jakobrobert/opengl-examples/README.md

 Each example has its own sub-directory in the directory `build/examples`.
 To execute any example, you first need to change the directory.
-E.g to execute the first example, execute the following commands:
+E.g you can execute the first example as follows:
 ```
 cd build/examples/01-window
 ./01-window